mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FoxKit-_TppPrimRiverModel_TppWaterBounding_TppTextureLoader_and_FxLocatorData.md

 ## **Almost Done...**

-Save and export the new fox2file to fpkd.
+Save and export the new fox2 file to fpkd.
 Remember to update the fpk folder with the new staticmodel puddle.
 Now.. there is a few things we need to edit manually for the fox2file.
 The same process we did in the previously guide.